Kristina01111000/lavendersite/README.md

     like hillcrest layout and look, no walls of text, likes slideshow of images, likes the simple header, likes overlay of text, encourages you to keep scrolling, likes the functionality of the shop, likes the gift cards, close to what she wants

-    likes the idea of an automatic scroll of images when you are sitting

-    wants 2 splashes, lavender and native plants

-    needs logo, favrelle chicken maybe,

-    photos of beginning of the farm, stock photos of older plants

     lavender farm, lavender infused gin, buy gin, specialty cocktails, workshops and educational events at the same time, in summer educational events, culinary lavender, essential oils, pick season, after that essential oils, lavender wreaths workshops,